weixiaopassking/Fusion/README.md

 ### Initialisation

-Initialisation occurs when the algorithm starts for the first time and after an acceleration rejection timeout.
+Initialisation occurs when the algorithm starts for the first time.
 During initialisation, the acceleration and magnetic rejection features are disabled and the gain is ramped down from 10 to the final value over a 3 second period.
 This allows the measurement of orientation to rapidly converges from an arbitrary initial value to the value indicated by the sensors.
+The algorithm outputs should be regarded as unreliable during initialisation.

 ### Acceleration rejection

 The acceleration rejection feature reduces the errors that result from the accelerations of linear and rotational motion.
-Acceleration rejection works by comparing the instantaneous measurement of inclination provided by the accelerometer with the current measurement of inclination indicated by the algorithm output.
-If the angular difference between these two inclinations is greater than a threshold then the accelerometer will be ignored for this algorithm update.
+Acceleration rejection works by calculating an error as the angular difference between the instantaneous measurement of inclination indicated by the accelerometer, and the the current measurement of inclination provided by the algorithm output.
+If the error is greater than a threshold then the accelerometer will be ignored for that algorithm update.
 This is equivalent to a dynamic gain that deceases as accelerations increase.

-Prolonged accelerations from linear and rotational motion may result in the accelerometer being unusable as a measurement of inclination.
-This is detected by the algorithm as an acceleration rejection timeout.
-An acceleration rejection timeout occurs when the number of algorithm updates that have ignored the accelerometer exceeds ten times the number that have used the accelerometer within a defined period.
-If an acceleration rejection timeout occurs then the algorithm will reinitialise.
+Prolonged accelerations from linear and rotational motion will activate acceleration recovery.
+This prevents the acceleration rejection feature from causing a runaway in the algorithm output.
+Acceleration recovery is activated when the error is greater than the threshold for more than 90% of algorithm updates over the recovery trigger period.
+The recovery is deactivated when the error is equal or less than the threshold for more than 90% of algorithm updates over double the recovery trigger period.
+The accelerometer will be used by every algorithm update while acceleration recovery is active.

 ### Magnetic rejection

 The magnetic rejection feature reduces the errors that result from temporary magnetic distortions.
-Magnetic rejection works using the same principle as acceleration rejection operating on the magnetometer instead of the accelerometer and by comparing the measurements of heading instead of inclination.
-A magnetic rejection timeout will not cause the algorithm to reinitialise.
-If a magnetic rejection timeout occurs then the heading of the algorithm output will be set to the instantaneous measurement of heading provided by the magnetometer.
+Magnetic rejection works using the same principle as acceleration rejection, operating on the magnetometer instead of the accelerometer and by comparing the measurements of heading instead of inclination.

 ### Algorithm outputs